∑Myself

 "My business failed because customers just don't appreciate quality."

-"I'm always late because traffic was so bad!"
+"I'm always late because traffic was terrible!"

 "My relationship ended because she just couldn't understand me."

-When I encounter Blamers now, I've learned to just nod along and say...."Uh huh...yeah...I see..."
-There was a time I'd try to reason with them, point out how they might contribute to their own problems.
-But I've realized: You can't argue someone out of an excuse they've argued themselves into.
+When I encounter Blamers now, I just nod and say, "Uh-huh...yeah...I see..."
+I used to try reasoning with them, but I learned: You can’t argue someone out of an excuse they've convinced themselves is valid.

-Here's why I remove Blamers from my circle:
+Here’s why I distance myself from Blamers:

 Time Waste – Explaining basic accountability becomes exhausting.

-The Gossiper - Avoiding the Bad mouthers
+The Gossiper - Avoiding the Bad Mouths

 There’s truth in the saying: